k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

 ### Linux Server Ports

-Open the following ports on the Linux server and ensure they are accessible from Management stations.
+Open the following ports on the Linux server and ensure they are accessible from the Management station.

 Depending on your setup, not all ports are required: